 You don’t need to catch the Macy’s Thanksgiving Day Parade because you can see a great parade live in St. Louis.
-The annual Ameren’s Thanks-for-Giving Parade is in its 38th year and it’s a tradition that always makes it feel like Thanksgiving.
+The annual Ameren's Thanks-for-Giving Parade is in its 39th year, and it's a tradition that always makes it feel like Thanksgiving.

 Who says Thanksgiving dinner is the only festive feast?
 Indulge in a fabulous Thanksgiving brunch at the Keeter Center at the College of the Ozarks.
-Reservations are required so be sure to book in advance.
+Reservations are required, so be sure to book in advance.

-No Thanksgiving is complete without a delicious pie, and there’s no better place to get one than the annual Pie Giveaway by Graddy Real Estate.
+No Thanksgiving is complete without a delectable pie, and there's no better place to get one than the annual Pie Giveaway by Graddy Real Estate.
 Check out this event for a free pie as well as activities for kids.

 Run off that Thanksgiving pie with the Thanksgiving Day Pie Run in Jefferson City.
 This fantastic event features a 5K walk/run and a 10K run.
 You can also donate food to the Samaritan Center through this event.